 Already found an employer?

-Fill out "Social Security Number Request Letter" form in MyLuteLife.
+Fill out the SSN Request Letter form.
 ISS will issue a support letter.

 With a on-campus employer, get an Employment Offer Letter from Student Employment Office.
 With an off-campus employer, ask the employer to provide an offer letter.